 With the holidays just around the corner, we have definitely been spending a bit of time in the kitchen and baking has us thinking about some Made in Montana products that might just be the perfect addition to any recipe!
 Enter Wheat Montana.

 Wheat Montana has been a Montana staple since 1990.
 In 1978, Dean Folkvord and his father Dale started growing wheat near Three Forks.
 In 1993, the Wheat Montana Bakery & Deli officially found its home in Three Forks along Highway 287.
 This farm is the picture of the farm to table trend.
 As you drive along 287, you can see the grain being grown.
 Then you can stop by the Three Forks location, you will not only be at the site of the mill where packaging occurs, but you can enjoy a baked good or sandwich made right on site with Wheat Montana grown products.

-All this to say that Wheat Montana flour and cereal are the perfect supplies for any home baking project. <3 And you can bet that while our Cookie Extravaganza has to be virtual this year, Wheat Montana Flour will be all over the counters, all over each other, and most importantly a prominent feature in our Holiday baking!
+All this to say that Wheat Montana flour and cereal are the perfect supplies for any home baking project. <3 And you can bet that our Cookie Extravaganza will feature Wheat Montana Flour will all over the counters, all over each other, and most importantly as a prominent feature in our Holiday baking!

 Sugar Cookies ✅ Chocolate Chip Cookies ✅ Krumkake ✅ Rosettes ✅ Cinnamon Maple Cookies ✅ Candy Cane Cookies ✅ Red Velvet Peanut Butter Blossoms ✅

 If you choose to travel through Southwest Montana, make sure you are up-to-date on the latest travel information for the State!